Copyright Disclaimer and Privacy Statement

 If you remain dissatisfied, you can make a complaint about the way we process your personal information to the Information Commissioner’s Office, the contact details are as below:

 Retention of Records

 Our Records Management Policy sets out rules for records management and retention.
 This Policy is based on Records Management Code of Practice for Health and Social Care 2016, which sets out what people working with or in NHS organisations in England need to do to manage records correctly.
 It's based on current legal requirements and professional best practice.

 Visitors to our website including those who complete web forms

-When someone visits www.neas.nhs.uk, we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behavior patterns.
+When someone visits www.neas.nhs.uk, we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.